J0vid/Colormesh/README.md

-Landmark placement performed externally
+##Importing data from externally processed images

+###When landmarks are placed around specimen and on color standard
 When landmarks are placed using other geometric morphometric software, coordinate data are typically saved as a TPS file.
 The function *tps2array* will read in the .TPS file containing landmark coordinatedata and convert the information into the required array format.
+You will need to import the coordinate data for landmarks that were placed on the color standard.
+You will also need to import the coordinates for the landmarks placed around each of the specimen images; unwarping images to the consensus shape within the Colormesh environment will produce the other required landmark coordinate data set: the coordinates for the consensus shape (see the *tps.unwarp* function below).

 ```r
 ## The code below reads in the TPS file generated in the TPSdig software.
 This TPS file contains 62 landmark coordinates that were placed around each of the three specimens.